A Practical Model for Developing Micro-credential Infrastructure and Community Partnerships

 Considerations Impacting Protégé Self-Selection of Academic Mentors

-Jordan Terry and Evan Walker, United States Military Academy at West Point
+Jordan Terry, Evan Walker, Jonathon “JJ” Morgan, and Bryan Williams, United States Military Academy at West Point

 This poster session will generate discussion focused on the factors impacting the self-selection of mentors by approximately one thousand students in an undergraduate organizational leadership course.
 We will describe the prevalence of demographic homogeneity in matching, as well as the distribution of selected mentors by level of experience, operational specialty, and academic field.
 Our research will stimulate intellectual discourse to better understand the impacts of matching characteristics on the frequency and length of meetings with mentors, the topics of mentorship meetings, and the perceived value of the mentorship relationship from the perspective of the protégé.